specs-sh/expect/README.md

     > in BASH, this means not "polluting" the global namespace with extra functions
 - Cons:
   - Slightly more complicated to implement additional `expect` matchers
     > ... as you'll see below!
-You'll implement a variety of matchers 🍻
+You'll fully implement a matcher 🍻

 ---